-- a. attachment and sale of the assessee's movable property; - b. attachment and sale of the assessee's immovable property; - c. arrest of the assessee and his detention in prison; - d. appointing a receiver for the management of the assessee's movable and immovable properties. - 4.
-As per section 221, when an assessee is in default or is deemed to be in default in making a payment of tax, he shall, in addition to the amount of the arrears and the amount of interest payable \\\\\, be liable, by way of penalty, to pay such amount as the Assessing Officer may direct. - (a) u/s 220(2) - (b) u/s 234B - (c) u/s 220(1) - (d) u/s 234D
+- a. attachment and sale of the assessee's movable property; - b. attachment and sale of the assessee's immovable property; - c. arrest of the assessee and his detention in prison; - d. appointing a receiver for the management of the assessee's movable and immovable properties.

+payment of tax, he shall, in addition to the amount of the arrears and the amount of interest payable, be liable, by way of penalty, to pay such amount as the Assessing Officer may direct.

+(a) u/s 220(2)

+(b) u/s 234B

+(c) u/s 220(1)

+(d) u/s 234D

+Reason:

 When an assessee is in default or is deemed to be in default in making a payment of tax, he shall, in addition to the amount of the arrears and the amount of interest payable u/s 220(2), be liable, by way of penalty, to pay such amount as the Assessing Officer may direct.

-- 5. On completion of assessment, a demand notice is served for demand raised in the assessment.
-The assessee should make the payment of amount demanded within \\\\\\ of service of such notice
+5. On completion of assessment, a demand notice is served for demand raised in the assessment.
+The assessee should make the payment of amount demanded within of service of such notice.

-- (a) 30 days
+(a) 30 days

-- (b) 60 days
+(b) 60 days

-- (c) 15 days
+(c) 15 days

-- (d) 7 days
+(d) 7 days